 The Board reviewed the minutes of the March 24, 2020 Regular Board meeting and the May 11, 2020 Special Board Meeting.
 Jeff Sperry made a motion for approval, Matthew Peter seconded.
 A vote being taken, Havidan Rodriguez, David Parente, and Kaweeda Adams abstained from the vote, having not been present at the previous meetings, the motion passed with all other members voting aye, minutes were accepted.

 Report of Executive Staff - Corporation Update

-Staff advised the Board that they are monitoring the PPP Loan that was given to the Corporation due to COVID-19.
-Staff advised the Board that they are working on reopening the office and that a September date is planned for a full office opening.
+Staff updated the Board on activities of the corporation since the previous meeting, including efforts to identify ways to increase and enhance minority participation in Corporation activities; the business continuity strategy for the organization including an update on the status of the PPP loan approved by the Board in May and a building reopening strategy pursuant to NYS guidelines; and citywide project activity.

 Clinton Market Collective Update

-Staffed reviewed the company.
-Place Alliance, which was chosen for the project.
-Staff informed the Board that all of their input and requests were added to the contract, such as a request for a pause or even a cancellation, if need be.
-Staff also reviewed the timeline schedule for the project.
+Staff provided an update to the board on the Clinton Market Collective project and timeline.
+Staff noted that Place Alliance had been selected to lead the project and that the final contract with them included terms which were discussed by the Board in March to allow the corporation to quickly pivot if there were changes to the funding of the project as a result of COVID-19.

 Report of the Finance & Investment Committee

+COVID-19 Forbearance

 COVID-19 Forbearance- Resolution 11-2020

-Staff introduced Resolution 11-2020 to the Board seeking authorization to negotiate mortgages and other loans with tenants and leases.
+Staff introduced Resolution 11-2020 to the Board seeking authorization to authorize staff to negotiate COVID-19 related forbearance agreements for loans, leases and other contracts with clients, borrowers and tenants of the Corporation.
+The resolution included terms recommended by the Finance Committee at its previous meeting and would allow staff to defer payments for up to 90 days and add them to the end of the term.
 A motion to accept the resolution was made by Havidan Rodriguez and seconded by Matthew Peter.
-A vote being taken, the motion passes with all members voting aye.
+A vote being taken, the motion passed with all members voting aye.

+Michael Fancher joined the meeting at 8:10 a.m.

+Emergency Façade Program

+Staff updated the Board on the Emergency round of small business capital grants opened in response to damage sustained by local storefronts as a result of vandalism and looting.
+The Board discussed the program and its impact.

 Emergency Grant Programs Guideline Amendment- Resolution 12-2020

-Staff introduced Resolution 12-2020 requesting the following amendments be approved regarding the Grant Program; the application fee be waived, the matched amount be waived.
+Staff introduced Resolution 12-2020 requesting the ratification of amendments to the Small Business Façade Improvement Program to accommodate an Emergency Round of the grant program to assist businesses that sustained damage as a result of vandalism and looting in May.
 A motion to accept the amendments was made by Matthew Peter and seconded by Anders Tomson.
-A vote being taken, the motion passes with all members voting aye.
+A vote being taken, the motion passed with all members voting aye.

-Michael Fancher joined the meeting at 8:46 a.m.

 Acceptance of Funds & MOU- Resolution 13-2020

-Staff introduced Resolution 13-2020 requesting permission to accept funds to assist with COVID-19 efforts and the recent riots in Albany.
+Staff introduced Resolution 13-2020 requesting authorization to accept funds from the Albany Community Development Agency (ACDA) to implement the Emergency Round of the Small Business Façade Improvement Program and reinvest in the Small Business Façade Improvement Program.
 A motion was made by Matthew Peter and seconded by Anders Tomson.
-A vote being take, the motion passes with all members voting aye.
+A vote being take, the motion passed with all members voting aye.